openshift-labs/lab-postgres-operator/workshop/content/exercises/01-operator-prerequisites.md

 Installation and setup steps are available for vanilla K8s: https://operatorhub.io/operator/alpha/postgres-operator.v3.5.0

-screenshot of above

-Since we're using OpenShift, the OperatorLifecycleManager (OLM), and a collection of Operator-based solutions have been bundled as stock compoents in this distribution of Kubernetes.
+Since we're using OpenShift, the OperatorLifecycleManager (OLM), and a collection of Operator-based solutions have been bundled as stock components in this distribution of Kubernetes.

-screenshot of install modal dialog

 The Postgres operator is installed into a project to monitor requests to create a Postgres cluster.
 The operator can only be deployed and setup by a cluster admin of the OpenShift cluster.